zjwinn/wheat-assembly/README.md

 3. Run snakemake

-Use batch script to submit jobs to SLURM.
+Use batch script to submit job to SLURM.

 ```
 sbatch snakemake_batch.sh